This simple and inexpensive technique will keep your venison from spoiling in the warmer temperatures this hunting season.

 It's no secret hunting can be an expensive sport before you ever even harvest your first animal.
 After you figure in your weapon, hunting gear, clothes, and all the little knickknacks to increase your chance at harvesting whatever game you are after, it all adds up.

-But what about the hunters who are trying to save money, the ones who are out hunting to truly bring home some venison?
+But what about the hunters who are trying to save money, the ones who are out hunting to truly bring home some venison or other big game meat?
 Well, we know the walk in coolers are expensive.
 It's a no brainer that getting a trailer cooler or trying to design your own can add up as well.
-For most of us, we start the hunting season in temperatures just under triple digits so we can't risk leaving our game overnight.
+For most of us, we start the hunting season in air temperatures well over the limit of good meat-keeping, so we can't risk foodborne illness by leaving our game overnight.
+That's just basic food safety best practices.

 So what do we do?
 Well, the boys from Top Pin Outdoors show us a quick, inexpensive way to save your meat and your money.
 Watch below:

-Of course this method requires you to know how to field quarter a deer.
+Of course this method requires you to understand how to handle a deer carcass.
+You'll need to know your field dressing technique and how to field quarter a deer before you can start the cooling process.
 In this video, we had one deer quartered with the bone still in, and another that was de-boned.

-In the Cabela's Polar Cap Cooler, which was a 100-qt, we were able to fit a total of two and a half deer in the cooler with plenty of ice.
+In the Cabela's Polar Cap Cooler, which was a 100-qt, we were able to fit a total of two and a half deer in the cooler with about three bags of ice.

 - Keep the drain open.
 This allows any water that builds up to drain which helps in preventing bacterial growth.

-- If you have something you can put on the bottom of the cooler to keep the meat from touching the bottom of the cooler, that is more ideal than just a layer of ice.
+- If you have something you can put on the bottom of the cooler to keep the meat from touching the bottom, that is more ideal than just a layer of ice.
 However, a good cooler and thick layer of ice will keep the ice frozen for days before needing to change.

 - Layer first with ice, then place the meat directly on the ice.
 After this, continue to layer until you fill your cooler.

 - Do not put your meat in bags.
-Unless you are using a game bag, which is a breathable knitted cotton polyester blend, specifically designed for game meat.
-Plastic bags can hold in moisture and can cause the meat to spoil.
+Skip the bag unless you are using a game bag, which is a breathable knitted cotton polyester blend, specifically designed for game meat.
+Plastic storage bags can hold in moisture and can cause the meat to spoil.

 Extra tips to keep in mind